 Join the GVI wildlife conservation team in the heart of Tortuguero National Park in Costa Rica and help protect endangered sea turtles.
 Our team directly monitors endangered green turtles, and critically endangered hawksbill and leatherback turtle species during their nesting season.
 We can make serious contributions to ensure their continuous survival by recording vital data to track these animals.

 During your stay, you will not only contribute to the preservation of marine turtles, but you will join a team contributing to the development and management of long-term wildlife conservation efforts along Central America’s Caribbean coast.

 Even though turtle conservation will be a main part of your activities, during your time on this expedition you will truly gain a holistic understanding of the Costa Rican rainforest and its ecosystem by conducting important research on jaguars and aquatic birds, as well as conducting biological assessment surveys of the area.
 In addition you will receive additional training across a wide variety of subjects and gain a plethora of skills that will help you further your ability to operate professionally in the field.

-Run in conjunction with the Costa Rican Ministry of Environment, Energy and Telecommunications (MINAET), this project offers unique opportunities to explore the natural habitat of these amazing turtles, as well as offering continuous hands-on training.
+Run in conjunction with the Costa Rican Ministry of Environment, Energy and Telecommunications (MINAET) and the Sea Turtle Conservancy, this project offers unique opportunities to explore the natural habitat of these amazing turtles, as well as offering continuous hands-on training.